kalamuna/kalastatic/README.md

 # Where the files will be built out to.
 destination: build

+# Whether or not the build directory should be cleaned before building.
+cleanBuild: false

 # The options to pass off to the Metalsmith plugins when building, keyed by plugin name.
 pluginOpts: {}